deepin-community/texlive-base/texmf-dist/doc/latex/istgame/README.txt

-istgame.sty: Drawing Game Trees with TikZ
+istgame.sty: Draw Game Trees with TikZ
 =========================================

 Author: In-Sung Cho

 Introduction:

-This is a LaTeX package that provides macros based on TikZ to draw a game tree.
+This is a LaTeX package that provides macros based on TikZ to draw game trees.
 The main idea underlying the core macros here is the completion of a whole tree by using a sequence of simple 'parent-child' tree structures, with no longer relations involved like the use of grandchildren or great-grandchildren.
-With the istgame package, you can draw a game tree as easily as drawing a game tree with pen and paper.
+With the istgame package, you can draw game trees as easily as drawing game trees with pen and paper.

 Dependencies: